Gisela Stille is a lyric-dramatic soprano of quality and freshness. She combines both power and agility.

 RECENT AND FUTURE ENGAGEMENTS

-Future highlights include among others:
+Recent and future highlights include among others:

-- Haydn’s Die Schöpfung with Copenhagen Royal Chapel Choir,
+- Haydn’s Die Schöpfung with Copenhagen Royal Chapel Choir;

-- Violetta Valery/La Traviata, Aunt Lydia/The Handmaid’s Tale and Amelia/Simon Boccanegra at Royal Danish Opera.
+- Violetta Valery/La Traviata, Aunt Lydia/The Handmaid’s Tale and Amelia/Simon Boccanegra at Royal Danish Opera;

 - a Daphne (R. Strauss) concert with conductor Hartmut Haenchen;